walbourn/walbourn.github.io/_posts/2012-10-23-effects-for-direct3d-11-update.md

 The <a href="https://docs.microsoft.com/en-us/windows/desktop/direct3d11/d3d11-graphics-programming-guide-effects">Effects 11</a> library (FX11) was made available as shared-source in the DirectX SDK.
 Previous versions of the Effects library were part of D3DX (FX9) or built into the OS (FX10).
 With the DirectX SDK now legacy (see <a href="https://aka.ms/dxsdk">Where is the DirectX SDK?</a>), there are still a number of people looking for the latest version since it is not included in the Windows 8.0 SDK.
 This post provides an updated version of the Effects 11 (FX11) library.
 The primary purpose of this release is to remove the dependencies on the legacy DirectX SDK for the D3DX11 headers, but it also includes some code tidying and a few customer requests.
 <!--more-->

+<span style="color:red">**The project on [GitHub](https://github.com/Microsoft/FX11) is marked as archive.
+It is still available for use for legacy projects, but use of it for new projects is not recommended.**</span>

 > If you still need Visual Studio 2008 support, you should keep using the legacy DirectX SDK (June 2010) version.

 <h1>Disclaimer</h1>